 Patricia Julien is a jazz flutist and theater, media, and concert music composer.
 She has composed the music for more than fifteen theatrical productions, including The Taming of the Shrew, Marat/Sade, The Witches, The Arabian Nights, Peter Pan, The Clean House, Eurydice, Ostentatious Poverty, and India Song.
 She also wrote the music for the 2015 musical O, Caligula!
 A Mvsical.

 Patricia has composed the music for three short films, including the animated short & Gretel Hansel KinRumpelStilts premiered at the Middlebury New Filmmakers Festival in 2022, and various commercials and webcast themes and underscore.

-Patricia Julien is a composer and jazz flutist.
-She composes works for mixed-voice choral ensembles, solo voice and piano, orchestra, contemporary chamber ensembles, small jazz combos, and big band.
+In her concert music work, she composes works for mixed-voice choral ensembles, solo voice and piano, orchestra, contemporary chamber ensembles, small jazz combos, and big band.
 Patricia has received numerous commissions and her works have been performed throughout the United States and in China.
 Several of her works are published with Imagine Music Publishing.